-I’ve made the tough decision to end my Te Araroa journey now, after finishing the South Island.
+After thinking long and hard the past couple of days, and weighing up the good and bad, I’ve made the tough decision to end my Te Araroa journey now, after finishing the South Island.

 There a multitude of reasons I’ve made this decision, but the main one for me is that I feel done, I feel like I’ve completed everything I set out to complete, especially on a mental health note.

 One of the reasons I started this journey was to try and reconnect with myself, try to find some sense of purpose or enjoyment in life and I have achieved that.

 I have a whole new outlook on life, both in what matters and what doesn’t.
 I realised how simple life can be, and how worrying about what everyone else thinks is completely irrelevant, because if people can like me after 6 days of not showering, with hairy armpits and exhausted, then the problem definitely isn’t me.

 I’ve learnt to prioritise what I enjoy, what I want from life, and not abide by the accepted definitions of success.
 So what if I’m 24 and have no idea what I want to do with life?
 I know what I enjoy and if I keep doing those things then, by my own definition, I am successful.

 Lastly, I’ve learnt to move on.
 I’ve suffered hugely from trauma and mental illnesses in the past, and I set out on this journey with the hope of closing one chapter and beginning the rest of the my life.
 And I’ve done that.

 The 16th of February is a very sentimental day for me.
 A few years ago, on the 16th of February I hit my lowest point and since then I’ve marked the occasion every year by watching the sunset.